adr14ng/message-API/README.md

 # Notes

+# Architecture
+    - Hosted on AWS
+    - User makes call to API => (API Gateway) API Gateway handles the request (GET/POST) and calls lambda to process => (Lambda) handles request and processes data and interacts with DynmoDB as needed => (DynamoDB) DynamDB stores or gets the necessary information => Lastly Lambda serves back the response to the user via API Gateway

 # What is the message object going to look like?
 What fields does it contain?
 Object: Message
 Fields: